-Program Objective HE Timeframe Status units, and propose modifications to the program if units are lost.
-Program H-3f: Continue to monitor the need for farm worker housing throughout the harvest season.
-Objective H-3c: (see above) Ongoing County Staff has ongoing dialogue with agricultural industry groups including monitoring farm worker housing needs and exploring funding opportunities.
 Program H-3g: Work to identify a site and funding for a new farmworker family housing development and prioritize use of resources available to support new farmworker housing accordingly.
-Objective H-3c : (see above) December 31, 2018 Staff has actively been searching for a suitable site for family farm worker housing, but at this time a site has not been secured.
+Objective H-3c: (see above) December 31, 2018 Staff has actively been searching for a suitable site for family farmworker housing leveraging recent State Housing bonds.
 Program H-3h: Conduct an analysis to identify sites within the unincorporated area where up to 12 units of onsite farmworker housing could be developed, which are near cities and in locations where schools, transit, services, and shopping are relatively easily accessible.
 The County will provide owners of identified properties with information about opportunities to build farmworker housing on their sites, including potential County assistance.
 Objective H-3c: (see above) Conduct study and outreach to owners by January 31, 2016 Site analysis occurred prior to January 31, 2016.
 Several potential housing sites meeting program criteria have been identified.
-Focus is shifting to working with a local affordable housing provider to develop one of the available sites.
+Staff is looking for additional sites and funding options with the State Department of Housing and Community Development.